 A good pillow is a vital ingredient of a sound night’s sleep.
-This section should help you track your way through all the issues to do with pillows, providing you with the information you need to choose the right pillow and use it in the right way.
+This section should help you track your way through all the issues, providing you with the information you need to choose the right one and use it in the right way.

 What problems can the wrong pillow cause or worsen?